Starter Offer: WordPress Malware Cleanup From $89 Claim on WhatsApp →

 Who is MD Pabel?

 MD Pabel is a WordPress malware removal expert based in Dhaka, Bangladesh.
-He has been manually cleaning hacked WordPress sites since July 2018 and is the sole person behind mdpabel.com — not an agency, white-label reseller, or marketplace front.
+He has been manually cleaning hacked WordPress sites since July 2018 and is the sole person behind mdpabel.com — not an agency or white-label reseller.
 He graduated in Information & Communication Technology (ICT) from Comilla University and specializes in Japanese SEO spam, fake CAPTCHA malware, .htaccess redirects, database injections, hidden backdoors, and blacklist recovery.

 How can I verify MD Pabel is a real person?

 Cross-reference the verifiable public profiles linked on this page: LinkedIn (linkedin.com/in/mdpabe1), GitHub (github.com/mdpabel), LeetCode (leetcode.com/u/mdpabel — 550+ problems solved), the ResearchGate publication on a university IoT project, and the Facebook business page mdpabelwpsecurity.
-All of these point to the same person and are owned and updated by him.
+These profiles help verify identity and technical background.

 I worked with MD Pabel on a freelancer marketplace years ago.
 Is this the same person?

 Yes. mdpabel.com is the direct way to continue working with him outside of marketplace platforms.
-Past clients can verify identity by matching the writing style, the technical depth in case studies, and any specific cleanups they remember — most are documented on the blog and case-studies sections.
+Past clients can verify identity by matching the public profiles, writing style, technical depth in case studies, and any specific cleanup details they remember from previous work.

 Where is MD Pabel based?